beginning of content

 • A stomach ulcer is an open sore in the lining of your stomach.

-• Stomach ulcers are usually caused by an infection from the bacteria helicobacter pylori or from taking non-steroidal anti-inflammatory medicines.
+• Stomach ulcers are usually caused by an infection from the bacteria Helicobacter pylori or from taking non-steroidal anti-inflammatory drugs (NSAIDs).

 • Stomach ulcers are usually treated with medicines to reduce the amount of acid in your stomach — your doctor will prescribe these with or without antibiotics.